preedman/retirement/README.md

-This is a repository of technical tools related to Australian Retirement.
+This is a repository of technical tools related to Australian Retirement. <be>
-This is currently under development.
+This is currently under development.<be>
-Tools will include a database, software model, and budget planner
+Tools will include a database, software model, and a budget planner.<be>